prawnsgamers/prawnsgamers.github.io/Contact.md

 link4path: /contact/
 ---

 The easiest way to contact us is by email, and we would love to hear from you (especially if you've spotted a mistake we should fix somewhere on this site).
-Each member has their own email adress, listed below:
+Each member has their own email address, listed below:

 | Zachary Barnett:&nbsp;&nbsp; | [zachary@prawnsgame.org.uk](mailto:zachary@prawnsgame.org.uk) |
 | Daniel Sherlock:&nbsp;&nbsp; | [daniel@prawnsgame.org.uk](mailto:daniel@prawnsgame.org.uk) |